 We and the VIEs face various legal and operational risks and uncertainties related to being based in and having significant operations in mainland China.
 The PRC government has significant authority to exert influence on the ability of a China-based company, such as us and the VIEs, to conduct its business, accept foreign investments or list on U.S. or other foreign exchanges.
 For example, we and the VIEs face risks associated with regulatory approvals of offshore offerings, oversight on cybersecurity and data privacy, as well as the lack of inspection by the PCAOB on our auditors.
 Such risks could result in a material change in our operations and/or the value of the ADSs or could significantly limit or completely hinder our ability to offer ADSs and/or other securities to investors and cause the value of such securities to significantly decline or be worthless.
 The PRC government also has significant discretion over the conduct of the business of us and the VIEs and may intervene with or influence our operations or the development of the value-added telecommunications service industry as it deems appropriate to further regulatory, political and societal goals.
 Furthermore, the PRC government has recently indicated an intent to exert more oversight and control over overseas securities offerings and foreign investment in China-based companies.
-Any such action, once taken by the PRC government, could significantly limit or completely hinder our ability to offer securities to significantly and uncertainties could become applicable to our Hong Kong subsidiary if regulatory authorities in Hong Kong adopt similar rules and/or regulatory actions.
+Any such action, once taken by the PRC government, could significantly limit or completely hinder our ability to offer securities to investors and cause the value of such securities to significantly decline or in extreme cases, become worthless.
+These regulatory risks and uncertainties could become applicable to our Hong Kong subsidiary if regulatory authorities in Hong Kong adopt similar rules and/or regulatory actions.
 For further details, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure" and "Item 3.
-Key Information -D. Risk Factors-Risks Related to Our Corporate Structure" and "Item 3.
-Key Information -D. Risk Factors-Risks Related to Our Corporate Structure" and "Item 3.
-Key Information -D.
+Key Information -D. Risk Factors-Risks Related to Doing Business in China" of the 2021 Form 20-F.